Mr. Corey Markham

 Dear Clymer Parents and Guardians,

-Inclement Weather Alerts:
+Inclement Weather Alerts

-As we move through fall into winter, I would like to remind all Clymer families of our school closing/delay procedures.
+I would like to remind all Clymer families of our school closing/delay procedures.
 Should inclement weather require us to change our schedule, every effort will be made to let our community know as soon as possible.
 If a decision is made to change our schedule or close the school, we will notify our community via phone call from our SchoolMessenger system.
 We will also inform local media of our school closings.

 While events do happen that cause occasional tardiness, please help us communicate to your child the importance of coming to school on-time on a regular basis.
 When students arrive late, they miss essential information given at the beginning of a lesson, thus significantly reducing achievement.
 A student is considered unexcused tardy if they have not reported to homeroom by 7:54am.
 For those students who have difficulty arriving to school on-time, the administration has the right to assign detention(s), in-school suspension and even filing a PINS petition with Family Court.